-(i) Reasons for the offer/Use of Proceeds:

-[See 'Use of Proceeds' wording in Base Prospectus] [In case of social responsible investment (SRI) notes: specify the Issuer's socially responsible purpose] (If reasons for offer different from making profit and/or hedging certain risks will need to include those reasons here.)
+(1) Reasons for the offer/Use of Proceeds: [See Use of Proceeds' wording in Base Prospectus] (If reasons for offer different from making profit and/or hedging certain risks will need to include those reasons here.)

+[The proceeds of the Notes will be utilized for lending to Social Housing Organizations in the Netherlands according to the Issuer's SDG Housing Bond Framework/[]] (In case of an issuance of SDG Housing Bonds)]

+[The proceeds of the Notes will be exclusively used to fund the Issuer's lending to the Dutch water authorities according to the Issuer's Green Bond Framework/[]](In case of an issuance of Green Bonds)]

 (ii) Net proceeds [] (If proceeds are intended for more than one use will need to split out and present in order of priority.
 If proceeds insufficient to fund all proposed uses state amount and sources of other funding.)

-(iii) Estimated total expenses: [ ] [Include breakdown of expenses]
+(iii) Estimated total expenses: [] [Include breakdown of expenses]

 (NB: Delete unless the Notes are FX Linked Notes, Inflation Linked Notes, CMS Linked Notes or notes to which an Automatic Early Redemption provision applies where the trigger level is an exchange rate.
 In that case (i) above is required where the reasons for the offer are different from making profit and/or hedging certain risks and, where such reasons are inserted in (i), the disclosure of net proceeds and total expense and breakdown of expenses and tax charged to Noteholders is also required in (ii) and (iii).

 5. [Fixed Rate Notes only - YIELD

-Indication of yield: [ ] [Not Applicable]
+Indication of yield: [] [Not Applicable]

 The yield is calculated at the Issue Date on the basis of the Issue Price.
 It is not an indication of future yield.]

 6. OPERATIONAL INFORMATION

 ISIN: []

-CUSIP: [[ ]/[Not Applicable]]
+CUSIP: [[]/[Not Applicable]]

-CINS: [[ ]/[Not Applicable]]
+CINS: [[]/[Not Applicable]]

 Common Code: []

 Any other relevant code: []

-CFI: [[See/[include code], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available]

-FISN: [[See/[include code], as updated, as set out on] the website of the Association of National Numbering Agencies (ANNA) or alternatively sourced from the responsible National Numbering Agency that assigned the ISIN/Not Applicable/Not Available]

-Any clearing system(s) other than DTC, Euroclear Bank SA/NV/ and Clearstream Banking, S.A. and the relevant Identification numbers: [Not Applicable][Applicable] (if applicable, give name(s), addresses and relevant identification number(s))

-Delivery: Delivery [against/free of] payment